API Reference Overview

 - Version history and time-travel queries

-- Agent Management - Agent registry + cleanup ✅
+- Agent Management - Optional agent metadata registry (analytics, discovery)

 - Cascade deletion by participantId across all spaces